top of page

 Enhances Overall Fitness: Zone 2 training balances the stress of high-intensity workouts, reducing the risk of overtraining.

-This makes Zone 2 essential not just for endurance gains but also for maintaining energy and resilience across different training modalities.
+Zone 2 is crucial not only for improving endurance but also for sustaining energy and resilience in various training methods.

 Ranking the Training Styles